iexcloud/docs/source/managing-your-data/creating-a-dataset-with-the-api.md

-# Creating a Dataset with the API
+# Create a Dataset with the API

 Here you will learn some datasets API basics by using the API to create a dataset, add data to it, and get that data using the dataset's the auto-generated REST API.